 Rich Lapis is a bakery in Bukit Batok that bakes and sells traditional kek lapis (千层糕), an Indonesian layer cake.
-The pastry is also known as “kueh lapis legit” in Indonesia — but I prefer not to call it “kueh lapis” as it can be confused with the colourful, layered Nyonya kueh in Singapore and Malaysia.
+The pastry is also known as “kueh lapis legit” in Indonesia — but I prefer not to call it “kueh lapis” as it can be confused with the colourful, layered Nyonya kueh commonly seen in Singapore and Malaysia.

 The original kek lapis is moist with a smooth buttery flavour and mild-sweet.
 I prefer kek lapis that are less sweet as most kueh lapis legit — “legit” means “sweet” in Indonesian language — tends to be on the sweeter side and firmer in texture.
 Rich Lapis’s kek lapis is adjusted to suit Singaporeans’ tastebuds — at least, for me.